jofas/blog/content/002-first-time-running/index.md

 He ran around the corner, accelerating even more.
 I retched.
-He came prancing back, smiling at me and telling me he had taken the wrong way, he must take a right at the next crossing.
+He came prancing back, smiling at me and telling me he had taken the wrong way, he must take a right at the next crossing, not this one.
 He took off to the left this time and disappeared around the other corner.
 I retched again.
 There I was, a foolish and miserable creature standing next to the crossroads,